A Plain Introduction to the Criticism of the New Testament

-A Plain Introduction to the Criticism of the New Testament: For the Use of Biblical Students is one of the books of Frederick Henry Ambrose Scrivener (1813–1891), biblical scholar and textual critic.
+A Plain Introduction to the Criticism of the New Testament: For the Use of Biblical Students is a book by Frederick Henry Ambrose Scrivener (1813–1891), biblical scholar and textual critic.
 In this book Scrivener listed over 3,000 Greek manuscripts of the New Testament, as well as manuscripts of early versions.
-It was used by Gregory for further work.
+It was used by Caspar René Gregory for further work.

-The book was published in four editions.
-The first edition, published in 1861, contained 506 pages.
-The second edition (1874) was expanded into 626 pages; the third into 751 pages; and the fourth into 874 pages.
-Two first editions were issued in one volume; in the third edition the material was divided into two volumes, with an increased number of chapters in each.
-The first volume was edited in 1883, the second in 1887.
-The fourth edition was also issued in two volumes (1894).
+Summary of Editions

+The book was published in four editions:

 The fourth edition of the book was reprinted in 2005 by Elibron Classics.

 First Edition

-The text of the first edition was divided into nine chapters and three Indices were added at the end (pp. 465–490).
+The text of the first edition was divided into nine chapters, and three Indices were added at the end (pp. 465–490).
 All plates were placed at the end of book (after Indices).
-The main part of the work are descriptions of the manuscripts.
+The main part of the work contains descriptions of the manuscripts.
 Scrivener concentrated his attention on the most important manuscripts (especially five larger uncial codices).
-The later cursive manuscripts were too numerous to be minutely described as per the uncials.
-Scrivener described them with all possible brevity, dwelling only on a few which presented points of special interest and used a system of certain abbreviations.
-Lists of this abbreviations was included just before the Catalogue of cursive manuscripts.
-Examples of abbreviations, include:
+The later cursive manuscripts were too numerous to be described in as much detail as the uncials.
+Scrivener described them with all possible brevity, dwelling only on a few which presented points of special interest.
+He used a system of certain abbreviations.
+A list of these abbreviations was included just before the Catalogue of cursive manuscripts.
+Examples of abbreviations are: